devsecops/defcon-workshop/section-1/README.md

 ### Linux (Ubuntu 16.04.2 LTS)

 Download a pre-built OVF image from [link](https://drive.google.com/drive/folders/0Bx0v3qBphpBcVXlvdDdyNFNWTkU?usp=sharing) and type `gcloud init`.
-If you want to manually go over the installation, please follow along.
+If you want to manually go over the installation, please follow below.
 These instructions will work on a bare metal Ubuntu 16.04.2 LTS:

 1.  **Install Git**
     * `sudo apt install -y git` and then `git clone https://github.com/devsecops/defcon-workshop.git`